m00nLeo/admin-dashboard/README.md

 4. **Run the development server**:

     ```bash
-    npm start
+    yarn run dev
     ```

-    Open [http://localhost:3000](http://localhost:3000) to view the dashboard in the browser.
+    Open `localhost` to view the dashboard in the browser.

 ## Usage